UtrechtUniversity/R-data-cafe/README.md

 The R Cafe is a community event for R users of Utrecht University.
 The goal of the event is to share knowledge about R and help researchers with programming problems.
-The two hours during event is held every month and is open without registration.
+The meeting lasts 2 hours, is held every month, and is open without registration.

 This repository contains additional material for the R Cafe.
 There are several